 There is a long tradition of combining pinching with coiling.
-And there is evidence of this technique all over the world, and dating back many thousands of years.
+And there is evidence of this technique all over the world, dating back many thousands of years.

 It’s often assumed that ancient pottery was made exclusively using the coiling technique.
 And there is a lot to indicate that coiling was probably the dominant method.

 However, archeologists have found evidence of pinching being combined with coiling as far back as the Bronze Age.
 For example, pinching and coiling were used in the Early Bronze age in Moravia Czechia.
 And a combination of slab, coiling, and pinching was used in Hungary in the Middle bronze age. (source)